-When it comes to building a rental portfolio that can fund your ideal lifestyle, there is an art and science behind netting more from properties you already own.
+When it comes to building a rental portfolio that can fund your ideal lifestyle, there is an art and science behind “how to net more” from properties you already own.
 It has always been my focus to net a certain amount of cash flow from my rentals versus owning a certain number of units.
 In this article, I’m sharing 8 creative ways you can increase the income on existing properties.

 1. Increase the rental rates to just below fair market value

 Keeping vacancies low is one of the most important things you can do for your rental property.
 On the flip side, keeping the rents too low will have you leaving money on the table.
 I’ve found that doing rental increases while keeping the rental rate $50-$75 per month below fair market rent makes it a win for the tenant and a win for me.

 Want to learn more about what fair market rent is for your property?
 Check out this post on the topic.